sesam/bitcoin-arbitrage/README.md

 Then edit config.py file to setup your preferences: watched markets and observers

 You need Python3 to run this program.

 To install on Debian, Ubuntu, or variants of them, use:

     $ sudo apt-get install python3 python3-pip python-nose

+To install on Mac, use:

+    $ brew install python3
+    $ sudo pip3 install nose pymongo

 # Run